Why Home Exercises Matter for Back Pain Relief

 8. Cobra Stretch (Prone Press-Up)

-How to do it: Lie on your stomach with hands under shoulders.
-Push your upper body up while keeping hips on the floor.
+How to do it: Lie on your stomach with your hands under your shoulders.
+Push your upper body up while keeping your hips on the floor.

 Reps: 8–10